Lizzie Mayland

-Elizabeth Louise Mayland (born 31 January 1999), better known as Lizzie Mayland, is an English musician best known as the rhythm guitarist and vocalist for The Last Dinner Party.
+Elizabeth Louise Mayland (born 31 January 1999) is an English musician best known as the rhythm guitarist and vocalist for the Last Dinner Party.
 Additionally, they have pursued a solo career under the stage name L.Mayland.
 Their style is influenced by artists such as Amy Winehouse and Johnny Marr.

 Early life

 Mayland was born on 31 January 1999, and grew up near Hebden Bridge in West Yorkshire.
 Raised in a Catholic family, they felt isolated during this upbringing; this became a theme that later influenced Mayland's songwriting, particularly in the song "Sinner."
 Mayland picked up the guitar after being inspired by Amy Winehouse, which coincided with the genesis of The Last Dinner Party.

 Career

 Mayland first met bandmates Georgia Davies and Abigail Morris during fresher's week at King’s College London.
 Although they initially enrolled there, Mayland later transferred to Goldsmiths, University of London, to pursue their passion for music.
 While at college, they contributed to the formation of the Dinner Party, which later evolved into The Last Dinner Party.

 As a guitarist, Mayland draws inspiration from artists like Johnny Marr and Mac DeMarco.
-"This is The Killer Speaking" is one of their favorite songs to play on stage.
+"This is The Killer Speaking" is one of their favourite songs to play on stage.
 Their background in art history also informs their approach.

-On 9 May 2025, Mayland released their debut solo EP The Slow Fire of Sleep under the name L.Mayland.